Protecting Your Investment With Insurance | Cosmopolitan Projects

 • Personal effects

-Always read your insurance policies thoroughly and adhere to their stipulated requirements to avoid negatively impacting future insurance claims.
+Always read your insurance policies carefully and follow their specified requirements to avoid affecting any future insurance claims.

-Contact you insurance provider directly should you have an insurance claim.
+Contact your insurance provider directly if you need to file a claim.